Tan-Lab/WoTPlugfest/README.md

-# WoTPlugfest
+# eWoTProxy
-Source code of the ECHONET Lite - WoT Intermediate for WoT 2021 Plugfest
+A proxy to turn ECHONET Lite Web API into WoT Resources

+## How To Run
+1. npm run build
+2. npm run start